Malawi recovers luxury home after suspect evades corruption charges

-Congratulations to our partners at the Anti-Corruption Bureau and the Office of the Director of Public Prosecutions in Malawi for achieving the final forfeiture of a house linked to the infamous Cashgate corruption scandal.
+Congratulations to our partners at the Anti-Corruption Bureau and the Office of the Director of Public Prosecutions in Malawi, who moved swiftly and decisively to ensure that a prominent suspect in the infamous Cashgate corruption scandal was deprived from enjoying the fruits of his misdeeds.

-A decision by the Supreme Court to reject an appeal against the forfeiture order sends an important message about ending impunity for high-profile corruption.
+A subsequent decision by the Supreme Court to reject an appeal against the forfeiture order sends an important message about ending impunity for high-profile corruption.

-It is also an important marker of the tenacity and determination of our partners at the Malawi Anti-Corruption Bureau and other agencies to use all available legislation to pursue corrupt individuals and recover assets for the benefit of the Malawian people.
+It is also an important marker of the tenacity and determination of our partners at the Malawi Anti-Corruption Bureau and other agencies to use all available mechanisms to pursue corrupt individuals and recover assets for the benefit of the Malawian people.

 The case